 The gas supply for the house and furnace, and the outdoor air conditioning unit were disconnected since construction began, risking burst water pipes in winter, and possible microbial growth in summer.
 The home is not sellable or habitable in its current condition and will require additional time and expense to correct issues.

 Furlong also estimated that less than $20,000.00 in work had been performed against the advanced sum paid by the homeowners of $20,000.00, and an additional $24,000.00 in work would be required to correct the deficient work.
-Falcon recommended a refund to the homeowners of at least $20,000.00.
+A refund to the homeowners of at least $20,000.00 was recommended.

 Construction Dispute?
-Rely on your Homeowners’ Advocate in Först Consulting Group/The Falcon Group
+Rely on your Homeowners’ Advocate in Först Consulting Group

-If you have issues with a contractor or construction disputes, there is an advocacy resource to turn to: Först Consulting Group, a division of The Falcon Group.
+If you have issues with a contractor or construction disputes, there is an advocacy resource to turn to: Först Consulting Group.
 From Construction Contract Review, to Construction Defect Inspections, to Litigation Support, Först is here to help.

-For more information, or to discuss your options on resolving a construction dispute, contact Först Consulting Group at 301-560-0424.
+For more information, or to discuss your options on resolving a construction dispute, contact Först Consulting Group.